Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 The great part about clays today is the selections you have and the range of prices to choose from.
 As a beginner, I would start out with the lower-priced clay because of the sheer amount of practice clay you will go through.

 Another way to save some money and show a little love to your clay is to recycle or reclaim your scrap clay.
-Here is an article I wrote on How Many Times You Can Reclaim Clay with some good points on why it’s important not to waste, and with a little extra work you can use almost 99% of your clay.
+Here is an article I wrote on How To Reclaim Your Pottery Clay with some good points on why it’s important not to waste, and with a little extra work, you can use almost 99% of your clay.

 Keep in mind you may have a local store in your area to save on shipping costs, or you could buy bulk.
 When you’re on a roll, you would be surprised at how much clay you can go through.

-For convenience, it’s best to buy moist clay in the bag ready to wedge.
+For convenience, it’s best to buy clay in the bag.
+It’s moist and ready to wedge.

 Can You Mix Different Clays Together

-The more advanced Potters do mix different Clays together.
-As a beginner, I would not.
+The more advanced Potters do Mix Different Clays Together.
 Most beginners don’t know enough about how different clays will interact with each other.
 The clay would have to be test-fired in the kiln.

-If the shrinkage rate is not similar, then the clay particles will shrink at different rates putting pressure on the platelets.
+If the shrinkage rate is not similar, the clay particles will shrink at different rates, putting pressure on the platelets.
 This could cause your mixed clay to crack as it dries.
 I never mix different clay bodies together.
-If you have several different clays it’s best to keep them separate and mark our bags and containers.
+If you have several different clays, it’s best to keep them separate and mark our bags and containers.

 What Is The Best Clay For Cookies